Is a Direct Sales or MLM Business Right for You?

-Many direct selling companies are MLM companies, including the aforementioned Amway and Avon.
+Many direct sales companies are MLM companies, including the aforementioned Amway and Avon.

-If you’re thinking of working for a direct selling company, you can see the advantage; it’s a whole extra income stream that could increase your revenue substantially.
+If you’re thinking of working for a direct sales company, you can see the advantage; it’s a whole extra income stream that could increase your revenue substantially.

 Beware!
 Some MLMs May Be Pyramid Schemes